Video Download: All About Hypogonadism Part 1.zip

 Among the most common forms of Hypogonadism is Age-Associated Testosterone Deficiency, a chronic condition which occurs naturally as men grow older, leading to a decline in the production of Testosterone.
 This condition is also referred to as Andropause.
-This form of Testosterone Deficiency cannot ultimately be prevented, but it can be put-off for many years as a result of a healthy diet and exercise regimen, and can occur earlier than normal in men with poor lifestyles.
+This form of Testosterone Deficiency cannot ultimately be prevented, but it can be put off for many years as a result of a healthy diet and exercise regimen and can occur earlier than average in men with poor lifestyles.

 How is Hypogonadism Diagnosed and Treated?

 Testosterone Therapy should only be prescribed to patients that have been validly shown to need Low-T Treatment, and should not be prescribed without sufficient preliminary testing.
-Testosterone Treatments for Men have been shown to be completely both very effective and very safe for patients that have a valid need for the treatment resulting from hypogonadism, but for men with no established clinical need, the treatment can lead to unwanted risks and side-effects.
+Testosterone Treatments for Men have been shown to be both very useful and very safe for patients that have a valid need for the treatment resulting from hypogonadism, but for men with no established clinical need, the procedure can lead to unwanted risks and side-effects.

 Free vs. Bound Testosterone

-Testosterone that circulates through the blood stream is either Free Testosterone or is linked to Albumin or Sex Hormone-Binding Globulin.
-The hormone is strongly attracted to SHBG, and lightly attracted to Albumin.
+Testosterone that circulates through the bloodstream is either Free Testosterone or is linked to Albumin or Sex Hormone-Binding Globulin.
+The hormone is strongly attracted to SHBG and lightly drawn to Albumin.
 Most Testosterone is locked into SHBG, and only Free Testosterone can be actively used by the body.
-Only between one and three percent of Testosterone in the blood stream is Free Testosterone.
+Only between one and three percent of Testosterone in the bloodstream is Free Testosterone.

 What Stimulates Testosterone Production?